Welcome to my trip report on Turkish Airlines!

 Soon, the boarding announcement was made and I was the first person heading down the aero-bridge, towards the aircraft, to catch some photos of the empty cabin before it was filled up.

 I must say I am quite impressed with the PTV system.
-It is touchscreen, easy to use and lots of entertainment program to keep you entertained especially for long haul flights.
+It is a touchscreen, easy to use and lots of entertainment program to keep you entertained especially for long haul flights.
 Despite some errors in the aircraft fleet, the system itself is flawless.
-Its fast and there is no bugs or anything to worry about.
-Even though this was a short 1 hour flight, earpiece was provided (complimentary) just like Royal Jordanian.
+It is fast and there is no bugs or anything to worry about.
+Even though this was a short 1-hour flight, the earpiece was provided (complimentary) just like Royal Jordanian.
 I would give this a rating of 9/10.

-The aircraft pushed back about 5 minutes after schedule departure due to late arrival of some "wonderful" passengers.
+The aircraft pushed back about 5 minutes after scheduled departure due to late arrival of some "wonderful" passengers.
 However, the pilots told us we were arriving early, so that didn't matter.
 The weather was perfect for flying and soon we were at the threshold, we were number 2 for departure.
-In front of us was a SQ Boeing 777-200ER heading back to its home base, Singapore.
-The take off was de-rated which meant only that full power wasn't used.
+In front of us was an SQ Boeing 777-200ER heading back to its home base, Singapore.
+The take-off was de-rated which meant only that full power wasn't used.
 I would say (due to my experience), only 70 percent power as the plane took quite a while before lifting off.
 This method would certainly help save fuel for the airline.

-The take off was pretty smooth, just a bit of bumps and shakes but before we knew it we reached our assigned FL240.
+The take-off was pretty smooth, just a bit of bump and shakes but before we knew it we reached our assigned FL240.